lyteword/chspurgeon-tod/volume-4/psalm-80.md

 **Verse 1.** *"Thou that dwellest between the cherubims."* From this phrase the following ideas may be derived:

-1\.That God is a King, sitting on his throne, and surrounded by his *"ministers."* His throne is the heavens, the symbol of which is the holy of holies, his *"ministers"* are *"angels, "* and are elsewhere distinguished by that name, as Genesis 3; Ps 18:11;
+1\.
+That God is a King, sitting on his throne, and surrounded by his *"ministers."* His throne is the heavens, the symbol of which is the holy of holies, his *"ministers"* are *"angels, "* and are elsewhere distinguished by that name, as Genesis 3; Ps 18:11;

 2\.that God is the *"King"* of Israel, dwelling among them by the external symbol of his presence.
 His most illustrious ministers are depicted by the *"Cherubims, "* who comprehend his heavenly as well as earthly ministers;